Generating PDF Files in C# (2026 Guide)

 var pdfDocument = PdfDocument.FromFile("wikipedia.pdf");

-//Get all text
+// Get all text

 var allText = pdfDocument.ExtractAllText();

-//Get all Images
+// Get all Images

 var allImages = pdfDocument.ExtractAllImages();

-//Or even find the images and text by page
+// Extract images and text by page

 for (var index = 0; index < pdfDocument.PageCount; index++)